svadhera11/ResidualPropagation/README.md

 1. **Basic RP Algorithm**: A simple yet effective label propagation approach that uses only the graph structure
 2. **Generalized RP Algorithm**: An extension that incorporates node features through different kernel functions
 3. **RK4 Integration**: Advanced numerical integration using Runge-Kutta methods
+4. **Complement mixing **: Complement mixing that injects global graph information.
-4. **GraphSAGE Integration**: A version that integrates with GraphSAGE for inductive learning
+5. **GraphSAGE Integration**: A version that integrates with GraphSAGE for inductive learning
-5. **Analysis Tools**: Scripts for analyzing experimental results and visualizing performance
+6. **Analysis Tools**: Scripts for analyzing experimental results and visualizing performance

 ## Implementation Details